-The city of Washington, in the District of Columbia, and the four surrounding states of Virginia, West Virginia, Maryland and Delaware are collectively known as the CAPITAL REGION.
-Since the days of the first American colonies, US history has been shaped here, from the Jamestown landings to agitation for independence, to the battles of the Revolutionary and Civil wars to 1960s Civil Rights milestones and protest movements on issues including war, abortion and gay rights.
+The city of Washington, in the District of Columbia, and the four surrounding states of Virginia, West Virginia, Maryland and Delaware are collectively known as the Capital Region.
+Since the days of the first American colonies, US history has been shaped here, from the Jamestown landings to agitation for Independence, to the battles of the Revolutionary and Civil wars to 1960s Civil Rights milestones and protest movements on issues including war, abortion and gay rights.

-Early in the seventeenth century, the first British settlements began to take root along the rich estuary of the Chesapeake Bay; the colonists hoped for gold but found their fortunes in tobacco.
+Early in the seventeenth century, the first British settlements began to take root along the rich estuary of the Chesapeake Bay; the colonists hoped for gold but found their fortunes instead in tobacco.
 Virginia, the first settlement, was the largest and most populous.
 Half of its people were slaves, brought from Africa to do the backbreaking work of harvesting the “noxious weed” of tobacco.
-Despite its central position on the East Coast, almost all of the region lies below the Mason-Dixon Line – the symbolic border between North and South, drawn up in 1763 to resolve a border dispute, but which became the symbolic boundary between free and unfree states.
+Despite its central position on the East Coast, almost all the region lies below the Mason-Dixon Line – the imaginary line between North and South, drawn up in 1763 to resolve a border dispute, but which became the symbolic boundary between free and unfree states.
 Slaves helped build the Capitol, and until the Civil War one of the country’s busiest slave markets was just two blocks from the White House.

 Tensions between North and South finally erupted into the Civil War, of which traces are still visible everywhere.
 The hundred miles between the capital of the Union – Washington DC – and that of the Confederacy – Richmond, Virginia – were a constant and bloody battleground for four long years between 1861 and 1865.